Sex Ed (film): Reception

 Sex Ed received mixed reviews from critics.
 On Rotten Tomatoes, the film has a rating of 64%, based on 11 reviews, with an average rating of 5.2/10.
 On Metacritic, the film has a rating of 34 out of 100, based on six critics' reviews, indicating "generally unfavorable reviews".

+Remake

+The film was remade as the 2024 gender-swapped film Doin' It.
+Despite being based on his screenplay, Bill Kennedy is not given a writing credit for the 2024 film.